Nuri-Tas/nd-takehome/REPORT.md

     POOL <- POOL + kept proofs
     policy <- finetune(Stage-1 weights, POOL + 20k cap-6 examples)

-Five rounds, about 135 seconds each.
-Every term in that block, defined:
+We implement five rounds, which takes 135 seconds each.
+Here, we elaborate terms in the algorithm:

 **Target theorems.** The 1,994 sequents in `data/rl_targets_hard.jsonl`.
-They were generated with proofs of 9-16 lines and then *filtered*: any candidate for which 24 samples from a trained model found a proof of 6 lines or fewer was discarded.
-The filter is what makes them beyond-cap; the generating length alone would not (§2.6).
+They were generated with proofs of 9-16 lines and then filtered: any candidate for which 24 samples from a trained model found a proof of 6 lines or fewer was discarded.

-**Sampling, and what temperature means.** The model never outputs "a proof".
-At each step it outputs a probability distribution over the next token.
-How you *choose* from that distribution is a separate decision:

-    logits at some step:    Q: 0.50   P: 0.30   ( : 0.15   ~ : 0.05

-    greedy (tau -> 0)   always take Q            -> identical proof every time tau = 1.0           draw from those odds     -> Q half the time, P a third...

-So the model is only deterministic under greedy decoding.
-At `tau = 1.0` it is a random sampler, and 32 attempts explore 32 different continuations. **That randomness is the search.** Greedy gives one proof; if it is wrong, repeating it a million times yields nothing new.

 **The pool.** Verified proofs only, accumulated across rounds.
 Two sources: